idio-sync/rb3e-stagekit-networked/README.md

 ## 📂 Project Structure

-The project consists of three main components:
+The project consists of ttwo main components:

-1.  **Unified Dashboard (`dashboard.py`):** A feature-rich desktop application that acts as a central hub.
+1.  **Dashboard:** A feature-rich desktop application that acts as a central hub.
 It handles music video playback synced to gameplay, tracks session history, manages Last.fm scrobbling, sets Discord Rich Presence, and manages Stage Kit devices.
-2.  **Pico W Firmware (`circuitpython_stagekit.py`):** Firmware for the Raspberry Pi Pico W that converts a wired USB Stage Kit (Santroller/Fatsco) into a wireless, networked UDP device.
+2.  **Pico W Firmware (`Stagekit folder`):** Firmware for the Raspberry Pi Pico W that converts a wired USB Stage Kit (Santroller/Fatsco) into a wireless, networked UDP device.
-3.  **Simple Dashboard (`simple_stagekit_dashboard.py`):** A lightweight alternative dashboard focused solely on lighting control and debugging network packets.

 ---

 ## 🌟 Features

-### 🖥️ Unified Dashboard
+### 🖥️ Dashboard
 * **Video Sync:** Automatically searches for and plays official music videos (via YouTube/VLC) synced perfectly to your gameplay.
 Features intelligent filtering to avoid covers/tutorials.
 * **Song Library:** Browse your currently loaded RB3E song list directly on your PC, complete with album art fetched from Last.fm.
 * **Stats & History:** Tracks session playtime, song history, and all-time top statistics.
 Exportable to CSV/JSON.